 To view the Perseids at their best, you need to know when to watch.
 During the evening hours the radiant, the area of the sky where Perseid meteors shoot from, is located low in the northern sky.
 This is the worst time to try and view the shower for sheer numbers as most of the activity will occur beyond your line of sight, being blocked by the horizon.
 The few that do come your way this time of night are special.
 The reason is that they just skim the upper regions of the atmosphere and will last much longer than Perseids seen during the morning hours.
 Since they last longer they also will travel a much longer distance across the sky.
 Most of these “earthgrazing” Perseids will be seen low in the east or west, traveling north to south.
 Occasionally one will pass overhead and will be unforgettable as you watch it shoot across the sky for several seconds.
 While these meteors are few, they are certainly worth the effort to try and catch.

 As the Earth rotates and the time approaches local midnight, the Perseid radiant has risen higher into the northeastern sky.
 The meteors are now shorter and last only a few tenths of a second.
-You still only see about half of the actual activity as the remainder still occur beyond your line of sight.
+You still only see about half of the actual activity as the remainder still occur beyond your line of sight below the horizon.
 As the morning progresses, the activity will increase as the radiant climbs higher into the sky.
 Theoretically, the best time to watch the Perseids is just before the break of dawn when the radiant lies highest in a dark sky.
-This is usually around 04:00 local time.
+This is usually around 04:00 local daylight saving time.
 Experienced observers often say the hour between 03:00 and 04:00 is usually the best, not 04:00 to 05:00.
-Perhaps this is due to fatigue as experienced observers have watched for several hours by then and may have trouble staying alert.
+Perhaps this is due to fatigue as observers have watched for several hours by then and may have trouble staying alert.

 Viewing this meteor shower is fun, but one can also contribute useful scientific data on each meteor you see.
 We encourage observers to contribute data by counting the number of meteors seen during a specific time range and sharing that data with us.
 A period of at least an hour is suggested as meteor displays are notoriously variable.
 One can watch for 10 minutes and see no activity at all!
 Just a few minutes later several meteors may appear nearly simultaneously.
 To even out these “peaks and valleys” is why we ask for viewing periods of at least an hour.
 Not all meteors you see will be Perseids.
 There are other weak showers active during the Perseids plus there are many random meteors that occur each hour too.
 Separating these different meteors adds to the value of your data.
 It is also important to estimate the faintest star you can easily see by reporting a limiting magnitude.
 The faintest stars most observers can see from a rural location is around magnitude +6.0.
 Very dark sites can approach +7.0.
 Light polluted skies and skies with bright moonlight usually offer limiting magnitudes of +5.0 and lower.
 An estimate of your limiting magnitude will allow us to correct your data to a similar limiting magnitude so that all counts will be compared under similar conditions.
 Don’t forget to mention any clouds or obstacles that block your field of view.
 These will reduce your counts.